Aryan-Vash/Computer-Organisation-Project-CSE-112/README.md

 ## Author

-> Add your name and details here if you'd like contributors or professors to credit you!
+- Aryan Vashishtha: aryan23148@iiitd.ac.in

 ---

 ## License

 This project is for educational purposes.
-Feel free to reuse and modify it for academic use.